Youth Counselor Resume Example

 I always add certifications or relevant coursework-think Crisis Intervention or CPR/First Aid.
 This shows I take professional development seriously and stay up to date with industry standards.

 If you’re just out of school, put your education near the top of your resume.
 Got years of experience?
-Drop it below your work history, but still include honors or distinctions you’ve earned.
+Drop it below your work history, but still include honors or distinctions you’ve earned, and make sure your application includes a cover letter to highlight your expertise.

 You want your skills section to match the job description.
 I always include keywords like crisis intervention, behavior management, and case documentation if the posting mentions them.

 There are some essentials every juvenile counselor needs: active listening, empathy, conflict resolution, and strong communication.
-Employers look for these soft skills because they help you connect with youth.
+Employers look for these soft skills because they help you connect with youth, and you can further emphasize them in your cover letter.

 Don’t skip hard skills either.
 Familiarity with juvenile justice systems, progress tracking, and group facilitation stand out.
 Listing 5-10 key skills keeps your resume focused and relevant.